boanjo/pc/README.md

 ![Sensors](https://github.com/epkboan/epkboan.github.io/blob/master/pc_2.jpg?raw=true "Sensors")

 Instead of writing a specific android or iphone app i've chosen to make a web gui with the jQuery mobile look.
 Below is the simple web gui to interact and watch the sensor values.
 The web server runs on a raspberry PI which can be accessed from any device (LAN and WAN).
+All the sensor values are pushed to a mysql database once every 15 minutes to create statistics over time (ph, temp, flow etc) and can be followed here http://www.epkboan.net/pc/ph.php

 ![WEB gui](https://github.com/epkboan/epkboan.github.io/blob/master/pc_main.png?raw=true "The web gui")

 The feeding time and sprinklers can be configured (drop down menu button).

 ![Timers](https://github.com/epkboan/epkboan.github.io/blob/master/pc_zoom.png?raw=true "Programmable timers for feeding and sprinklers")